novauto-open-source/CIA-SSD_TensorRT/README.md

 The model library contains numerous state-of-the-art models (voxel-based, point-based, view-based, LiDAR-image, etc.) that can all be deployed in a unified manner on NVIDIA's embedded platforms such as Jetson Xavier or Jetson Orin.

 A great example for the effectiveness of NOVA-3D is the included state-of-the-art model CIA-SSD.
-To give you a first-hand impression, this repository provides everything necessary for the deployment of the NOVA-3D CIA-SSD model on your Jetson Xavier AGX platform (jetpack4.6) with evaluation on the KITTI dataset: We provide two optimized ONNX models (floating point and quantization), the required TensorRT inference tool and the KITTI evaluation code for seamless validation of the results.
+To give you a first-hand impression, this repository provides everything necessary for the deployment of the NOVA-3D CIA-SSD model on your Jetson AGX Xavier platform (jetpack4.6) with evaluation on the KITTI dataset: We provide two optimized ONNX models (floating point and quantization), the required TensorRT inference tool and the KITTI evaluation code for seamless validation of the results.

 With NOVA-3D, our customers can realize their cutting-edge LiDAR perception solutions with accelerated deployment on NVIDIA's embedded platforms such as Jetson Xavier or Jetson Orin.
 If you are interested, please contact us.

 ## Getting Started

-On your NVIDIA Jetson Xavier AGX (jetpack4.6), compile the program:
+On your NVIDIA Jetson AGX Xavier(jetpack4.6), compile the program:

 ```bash
 $ mkdir build